 Housing students identify an emergency contact person on their housing applications.
 This person or persons will be notified within 24 hours of the determination that the student is missing.
 This contact information will be held confidentially and be accessible only to authorized campus officials and to law enforcement personnel in furtherance of a missing person investigation.
 If students are under 18 years of age and not emancipated, FPU must also notify a custodial parent or guardian within 24 hours of the determination that the student is missing.
-The Department of Campus Safety will also notify local law enforcement agency within 24 hours of the determination that the student is missing, no matter what the student's age is
+The Department of Campus Safety will also notify local law enforcement agency within 24 hours of the determination that the student's age is

-Annual Security and Fire Safety Report 2022
+Annual Security and Fire Safety Report 2024